LeeSteg/privatebebo/_posts/2019-04-20-ARTvsDESIGN.md

 Art Direction adds a level of humanity and substance to the design, and it helps tell a story to the targeted market or community.
 <br>
 <br>
+{: .box-note}
-> “Art direction is the why.
+“Art direction is the why.
 It’s the concept and decisions that wrap itself around the entire product.” -
 <a href= "http://www.lifeislottery.com" target="_blank">Jarrod Riddle</a>, Senior Art Director, Big Spaceship

 <br>